201younghanlee/201younghanlee.github.io/_pages/teaching.md

   - Seminars on Theory of Information Security, ELTEC College of Engineering, Cyber Security, Ewha Womans University

 2019
-  - Teaching Assistant in Cyber Security and Blockchain, Department of Engineering, Seoul National University
+  - Teaching Assistant in Cyber Security and Blockchain, Department of Engineering, Seoul National University.